ONSdigital/dp-developer-site/static/bots/index.md

 botName/Version1.0.0
 ```

-### Don't leak personally identifying information in the user agent

-Do not include your name, username or personal email in the user-agent.
-It is not necessary to provide us such information and not the intention of the `user-agent` header.

-Your company name is acceptable if you have one.

-Anything you provide will be stored in our logs as per our [data retention policy](https://www.ons.gov.uk/aboutus/transparencyandgovernance/dataprotection/dataprotectionpolicy)

-### If you're writing a bot, make sure to include some kind of url/contact info
+### If you are writing a bot include a URL or contact information

-This can be an company email address (not a personal one) or a url to a page you host to define your bots intentions or contact information:
+When writing bots it is best practice to include a means of contacting the bot owner if necessary.
+The best method is to include a URL to a page detailing the owner of the bot, the purpose of the bot and providing a means of contacting you.
+Alternatively, you can include a company email address (do not use a personal email) we can use to contact you for further information.

+Examples:

 All the information